jeremydumais/CPP-SMTPClient-library/README.md

 ### How to build the SMTP client or integrate it in your application

-Follow this [link](https://github.com/jeremydumais/CPP-SMTPClient-library/wiki/How-to-build-the-SMTP-client-or-integrate-it-in-your-application) for a quick guide on how to build the SMTP client or integrate it in your application.
+Follow this [link](https://github.com/jeremydumais/CPP-SMTPClient-library/wiki/How-to-build-the-SMTP-client-or-integrate-it-in-your-application) for a quick guide on how to build the SMTP client and integrate it in your application.

 ### Some examples